mvolkmann/blog/src/swift.md

 Why don't classes get a default memberwise initializer like structs?

+Definitions of `class` methods that modify properties of the receiver cannot begin with `mutating` keyword.
+That is only applied to `struct` and `extension` methods.

 Typically structs are used instead of classes the need for inheritance is not anticipated.